Joerg-Schultz/Introduction_to_Programming/README.md

 21. [Android: generate a dice class](./DiceApp/classes.md): Where you will code your first class and extract functionality from the fragment into the class.
 22. [Android: generate a coin class using inheritance](./DiceApp/inheritance.md): Where you will use inheritance to generate a new Coin class.

+[Bonus Section](./ProgrammingTools/testing.md): Learn why automated testing can speed up your programming by working through the theory section.

 #### 6. MVVM + View binding

 23. [Android: ViewModels](DiceApp/viewmodel.md): Where you will keep information even when rotating your phone
 24. [Android: View Binding](DiceApp/viewbinding.md): Where you will learn a cooler way to interact with your UI elements.

+[Bonus Section](./ProgrammingTools/testing.md): Now let's implement tests for the Coin and the Dice class!

 #### 7. Navigation